A one-day creative symposium of inspirational talks, experiments and live elements.

 Here brings together a vast array of the best practitioners and creative talent from the UK and abroad for a one-day, fast-paced festival of creativity.
 The speakers will be sharing their practice, process, ideas, and expertise with an emphasis on inspiration.

-The French award-winning director, performer and experience designer is known for working with leading scientists and engineers to devise subversive events and performances.
+The French director, performer and experience designer is known for working with leading scientists and engineers to devise subversive events and performances.
 Once referred to as the “Willy Wonka of design and science” she’s on a mission to bring chaos, subversion and disorder to the scientific and design world.
-Ben Hayoun is the director of the International Space Orchestra in NASA Ames, visiting professor at the Architectural Association School of Architecture and lectures at Central St Martins, the Royal College of Art, and Goldsmith University in London.
+Nelly is the director of the International Space Orchestra in NASA Ames, visiting professor at the Architectural Association School of Architecture and lectures at Central Saint Martins and the Royal College of Art.
+She will talk about how she made the Space Orchestra project come to life, sharing the doubts and difficulties she faced as well as the optimism and excitement.
+She’ll also explore the element of performance within her practice and the value of “extreme field work.”

-The Spanish collective were founded in 2008 by directors Luis Cerveró, Nicolás Méndez and Lope Serrano in order to produce their own work under the umbrella label CANADA.
-Represented by Partizan, the three directors work closely alongside producers Oscar Romagosa and Alba Barneda to produce commercials for international clients including Adidas and Sony.
+The Spanish collective was founded in 2008 by directors Luis Cerveró, Nicolás Méndez and Lope Serrano in order to produce their own work under the umbrella label CANADA.
+The three directors work closely alongside producers Oscar Romagosa and Alba Barneda to produce commercials for international clients including Adidas and Sony.
 They also have an array of superb music videos under their belt for the likes of Justice, Battles and The Vaccines.
+Luis and Oscar will explain how they strive to achieve the perfect work-play balance, and reveal who and what they look to for inspiration.
+They’ll also talk about their constant quest for untapped treasure to help fuel new projects.

-The multi-award-winning work of international stage and costumer designer Es Devlin spans a number of genres: from film and tv, to music, theatre, and dance.
-Her expansive portfolio includes designing for the major Opera Houses around the world, the MTV Europe Music Awards, a one-hour feature film collaboration with Nitin Sawney, stage design for artists like Kanye West, Lady Gaga, Muse, and Jay-Z, creative direction for Rhianna’s BRIT and Grammy Awards performances in 2012.
-Es also had the honour of designing the set for the Olympic Closing Ceremony last year.
+The multi-award-winning work of international stage and costumer designer Es Devlin spans a number of genres; from film and TV, to music, theatre and dance.
+Her expansive portfolio includes design for the major opera houses around the world, the MTV Europe Music Awards, a one-hour feature film collaboration with Nitin Sawhney and stage design for artists like Kanye West, Lady Gaga, Muse and Jay-Z. She also had the honour of designing the set for London’s Olympic Closing Ceremony in 2012.
+Es will be talking about the importance of imagination within her work, her reference material and how it informs the work she makes.

 Influential British designer Wayne Hemingway boasts an illustrious career spanning over 30 years.
-Having set up Red or Dead with his wife and business partner Gerardine Hemingway in the early 1980s (which ran for 21 consecutive seasons on the catwalk at London Fashion Week), they founded HemingwayDesign, a multi-disciplinary design agency.
-Their work includes a major award-winning housing project in Tyneside for which they coordinated the master planning, architecture, landscaping through to the marketing.
-Other work includes curating The Queens Diamond Jubilee in June 2012 in Battersea, their on-going Vintage festival and the design for an amusement park in Margate.
+Having set up Red or Dead with his wife and business partner Gerardine in the early 1980s, the couple went on to found HemingwayDesign, a multi-disciplinary design agency working across the arts.
+Their work includes a major award-winning housing project in Tyneside, curation of the official Queen’s Diamond Jubilee party in June 2012, their on-going Vintage festival, and the design for a new amusement park in Margate.
+Wayne will join us for a sprint through his 32 years in the industry, explaining how he forged his career, swapping formal design training for discos, gigs and jumble sales.

-The award-winning set designer-cum-illustrator-cum-art director-cum-artist defies convention with her genre-spanning work.
-Born in Munich, Sarah studied at Central Saint Martin’s before establishing her studio in Berlin in 2007.
-Her playful work, often using everyday materials reapropriated into new forms,has a unmistakable handmade quality.
-From developing concepts for editorial as well as commercial clients, her work has graced the pages of Vogue, Creative Review and gained her a far-reaching fan base.
+Award-winning 3D illustrator Sarah Illenberger defies convention with her genre-spanning work.
+Born in Munich, she studied at Central Saint Martins before establishing her studio in Berlin in 2007.
+Her playful work, which often uses everyday materials reapropriated into new forms, has an unmistakable handmade quality.
+Developing concepts for editorial as well as commercial clients, her work has graced the pages of Vogue and Creative Review, gaining her a far-reaching fan base.
+Sarah’s talk will explore her creative process and the development of ideas from everyday observations to fully-fledged design realisations.
+She’ll also touch on the mistakes that have formed successful self-initiated projects and how intuition and courage have helped carve out her career.

 Erik Kessels is creative director of renowned communications agency KesselsKramer based in Amsterdam.
-Since 1996 Erik has been building an accomplished body of work for national and international clients, as well pursuing personal projects.
-As an artist and photography collector, Kessels has published several books of his 'collected' images.
-He has taught at the Gerrit Rietveld Academy and at the Amsterdam Academy of Architecture, given lectures around the world and continues to write regular editorials for numerous international magazines.
+Since 1996 Erik has been building an accomplished body of work for national and international clients, as well as pursuing personal projects.
+As an artist and photography enthusiast, Erik has published several books of his ‘collected’ images.
+He has also given lectures around the world and continues to write regular editorials for numerous international magazines.
+At Here Erik will share his inspirations, working methods and tips for letting your hobbies and passions influence your work.
+He’ll also talk about the importance of ideas, how it can be good to make mistakes and the beauty of storytelling.

-Mark Porter is a world-renowned editorial designer and former creative director of The Guardian, where he was responsible for the ground-breaking relaunch of the newspaper and the design of it's award-winning website and mobile apps.
+Mark Porter is a world-renowned editorial designer and former creative director of The Guardian, where he was responsible for the redesign of the newspaper and its award-winning website and mobile apps.
 In 2010 he set up Mark Porter Associates, a design agency working across print, web design and digital media for a high-profile list of international clients.
+At Here Mark will talk about his unorthodox route into the design world (he studied modern languages at Oxford) and the lessons he’s learnt along the way.
+He’ll give us a sneak peek into his working methods, how they’ve developed over the course of his career and look at what it means to be an editorial designer in 2013.

-Joining us on behalf of our event partner is Laurie Pressman, vice-president of the Pantone Color Institute which conducts comprehensive colour research, trend forecasting and consumer analysis.
-Laurie also sits on the board at New York’s Fashion Institute of Technology, the Fashion Advisory Board at Savannah College of Art and Design and acts as Vice-Chairman of the color standards committee for the Color Marketing Group.
+Joining us on behalf of our event partner is Laurie Pressman, vice-president of the Pantone Color Institute, the colour intelligence arm of Pantone devoted to colour research, consumer analysis, trend forecasting and colour education.
+Laurie also sits on the board at New York’s Fashion Institute of Technology, the Fashion Advisory Board at Savannah College of Art and Design and acts as Vice-Chairman of the Standards Committee for the Color Marketing Group.
+Laurie’s talk will delve into the impact of colour within design, charting historic trends, providing insight into our emotional response to colour, and highlighting key influences affecting colour in tomorrow’s world.

-Hailing from the USA (but with a brief stint working in Italy), Andy Rementer has attracted attention both sides of the Atlantic for his characteristically colourful, whimsical work.
-He divides his time between drawing, cartooning, painting and animating.
-Having graduated from The University of the Arts in 2004, his work’s gone on to be featured in The New York Times, The New Yorker and by MTV and Urban Outfitters among others.
+Hailing from the USA, Andy Rementer has attracted attention on both sides of the Atlantic for his characteristically colourful and whimsical drawings, cartoons and animations.
+Having graduated in 2004 from The University of the Arts in Philadephia, his work’s gone on to be featured in The New York Times, The New Yorker and by MTV and Urban Outfitters among others.
 Not only has he exhibited his art in solo and group shows throughout Europe, America and Australia, he was recently made a Young Gun by the Art Directors Club.
+Andy will explore how critical thinking and observation shapes the work he makes showing examples from his portfolio and sharing stories from his career to date.

-Founded in 2005 by Stuart Wood, Florian Ortkrass and Hannes Koch, rAndom International create artworks and installations using raw fragments of artificial intelligence to encourage relationships between the converging worlds of the animate and inanimate.
-They received international recognition for the Rain Room, with visitors queuing up to eight hours in the Barbican Centre to see the installation.
-With a background in electronics, software and engineering Stuart Wood directs the studio’s creative path and artistic implementation of technology.
+Founded in 2005 by Stuart Wood, Florian Ortkrass and Hannes Koch, rAndom International create artworks and installations using artificial intelligence to encourage relationships between the converging worlds of the animate and inanimate.
+They received international recognition for the Rain Room, with visitors queuing for up to eight hours in the Barbican Centre to see the striking installation.
+Nominated for this year’s Designs of the Year award, the mind-bending experience of walking into a rainstorm and staying dry has recently opened in New York to wow a whole new set of visitors.
+With a background in electronics, software and engineering Stuart Wood directs the studio’s creative path and artistic implementation of technology exploring behaviour as a core concept of rAndom International’s practice.

 There are only a limited number of tickets still available for Here 2013.
 All tickets include lunch and refreshments.
 Prices include VAT.